cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 ### `ModuleKey`s and `ModuleID`s

 A `ModuleKey` can be thought of as a "private key" for a module account and a `ModuleID` can be thought of as the corresponding "public key".
-From [ADR 028](), modules can have both a root module account and any number of sub-accounts or derived accounts that can be used for different pools (ex. staking pools) or managed accounts (ex. group accounts).
-We can also think of module sub-accounts as similar to derived keys - there is a root key and then some derivation path. `ModuleID` is a simple struct which contains the module name and optional "derivation" path, and forms its address based on the `AddressHash` method from [ADR 028]():
+From [the ADR 028 draft](https://github.com/cosmos/cosmos-sdk/pull/7086), modules can have both a root module account and any number of sub-accounts or derived accounts that can be used for different pools (ex. staking pools) or managed accounts (ex. group accounts).
+We can also think of module sub-accounts as similar to derived keys - there is a root key and then some derivation path. `ModuleID` is a simple struct which contains the module name and optional "derivation" path, and forms its address based on the `AddressHash` method from [the ADR 028 draft](https://github.com/cosmos/cosmos-sdk/pull/7086):

 ```go
 type ModuleID struct {